Saturday, 27 April 2024

 A pair of wire-tailed swallows kept flying around and landing on the wires at Betalbatim Lake.
 This is a species I really wanted to see, ever since I bought "Swallows and Martins of the world" in the Helm series, way back in 1989.

 I was surprised to see this streak-throated swallow on the wires.
 This is quite a scarce bird in this area so a very decent record.
 Other swallows seen were red-rumped swallow and barn swallow.
 Swifts were also well represented within the area, with little swift, Indian swiftlet and best of all, white-rumped spinetail all seen.
-Like the streaked-throated sparrow, the spinetail is a very scarce bird in the area.
+Like the streaked-throated swallow, the spinetail is a very scarce bird in the area.

-Thursday 25 April 2024
+Thursday, 25 April 2024

 Dr Salim Ali Bird Sanctuary boat trip, Goa